| |

 Taking a break from the situation- move to a new fun activity:

-2. Mum tells a story / Read a Book
+2. Somebody tells me a story / Read a Book

 4. Play board games